Raleigh RSW Compact, >1974. Bad fold, not compact, balloon tyres, weighed a ton

 May 2016 Back in action (bike, new seatpost and me)!

-However at the moment R&M are not doing themselves any favours by canceling the cheapest World Birdy Sport model, reviewed there, for 2018.
+However at the moment R&M are not doing themselves any favours by canceling the cheapest World Birdy Sport model (below), reviewed here, for 2018.
 It has gone.
 The company say they are still committed to the Birdy, but the prices keep going up and models keep changing.

-I managed to get a secondhand 24 speed SRAM mark 1 in the UK and it came with various handlebar stems, none of which are right for me – if anybody want to have a Comfort stem and swap for a sport angled one I would be delighted.
+2018: I managed to get a secondhand 2000 24 speed SRAM mark 1 in the UK for £285 and it came with various handlebar stems.
 Spares availability is getting dire.
-I also have an old early Mk1 model with missing pins for the handlebar stem – unrideable until I can find some.
-Somebody needs to machine a batch.
-Maybe in Japan or Korea?
-Let us know.
+I also have an old early Mk1 model with missing pins for the handlebar stem – here is the solution from a German Citroen dealer!
+Just cannot find the originals anymore, even in Germany.